andrewstiefel/andrewstiefel.com/_posts/2022-08-28-netlify-functions-email-subscription.md

 - `netlify/functions/hello-world/hello-world.js`
 - `netlify/functions/hello-world/index.js`

+For this tutorial, I'm going to use the 'submission-created' event trigger.
+Netlify will run my function every time a form is submitted.
+To do that, I'm going to name my function 'submission-created.js'.

 Now you’re ready to start writing the function.
 Start by importing the API key you created earlier as an environment variable:

 ```js